Customer area

 With SolidRules you can:

-• manage scheduled maintenance for machines and plants
+• manage planned maintenance for machines and plants

-• collect intervention signatures from PC, tablet, or smartphone
+• capture intervention signatures from PC, tablet, or smartphone

-• manage spare parts and documentation for every machine
+• manage spare parts and documentation for each machine

 • track intervention costs

-Can PLM use artificial intelligence?
+• Can PLM leverage artificial intelligence?
 And where is the data processed?

-Yes, the most advanced PLM systems can integrate Artificial Intelligence to improve efficiency and information management.
+Yes, the most advanced PLM systems can integrate artificial intelligence capabilities to improve efficiency and information management.

 AI can be used, for example, to: